 There is perhaps no other subject matter in art harder to master than the human figure.
+(I’m talking here about drawing a likeness of real-life human figures, as opposed to caricatures or cartoon characters!)
 I wouldn't consider myself a master at it as I myself am still learning.
 (As if there can ever be an end to learning. :)) All the same, I can still share a few tips with the aspiring figure artist, though merely as a friend with some experience in this area and not as a 'certified' teacher or instructor.

 Viewed from certain angles, a human figure or parts of it would appear shortened due to perspective (what is known in art as foreshortening), as in this example from renowned comic artist Joe Kubert.

 It's interesting to note that artists from different backgrounds or historical periods have differed in their estimates of certain proportions of the human figure.
-Thus, for example, the ancient Greeks measured the entire body as 7½ heads in height, Michelangelo 8, and contemporary artist Burne Hogarth 8¾.
-Which standard you should adopt for the figures you draw depends on what kind of figures you wish to depict, according to figure artist Andrew Loomis.
+Thus, for example, the ancient Greeks measured the entire body as 7½ heads in height, Michelangelo 8, and 20th Century artist Burne Hogarth 8¾.
+(I'll be telling more about Hogarth further below.)
+Which standard you should adopt for the figures you draw depends on what kind of figures you wish to depict, according to figure artist Andrew Loomis (of whom again more below).
 Thus a 9-heads measurement would be reserved for 'heroic' figures, 8 for the 'average' modern male, and 7½ for, well, those who are below average.
 (Hogarth insists on 8¾ heads for all your figures.)
-But I reckon a well-built figure measuring only 7½ heads ― such as my Macho Man ― can still look more impressive than a skinny 9-head figure. :)
+But I reckon a well-built figure measuring only 7½ heads can still look more impressive than a skinny 9-head figure. :)

 Michelangelo reckoned the human figure to be 8 heads in height, Burne Hogarth 8¾.
-Illustrations by Bridgman (left) and Hogarth (right).
+Illustrations by Bridgman (left) and Hogarth.

 The measurements of the human figure to be adopted for different types of figures, according to Andrew Loomis.